 We at The Rhett House Inn passionately believe this world is meant to be explored, but we feel you should do so in a safe manner.
-These are unprecedented times, so with safety for our staff and guests, we have temporarily suspended all buffet style amenities (cookies, ice tea, cheese and crackers, and nightly dessert), in addition, we have modified our breakfast offerings and style of service to “grab and go” options.
-All third party packages have been suspended, and our front desk hours of operation have been modified based on occupancy.
+These are unprecedented times, so with safety for our staff and guests, we have temporarily suspended all buffet style amenities (cookies, ice tea, cheese and crackers, and nightly dessert).
 Housekeeping for stay-overs are being done by request only.
 At the moment to ensure all rooms are properly cleaned and sanitized we are not allowing early check-ins or late check-outs.
 Masks are to be worn in the parlor, kitchen, dining room, at the front desk, and the verandas here at the Rhett House Inn.
 We are complying to the city ordinance; see below.
 When the time comes and it is safe to do so again, which it will, we will be ready to welcome everyone through our doors once more with the same amenities and deep south hospitality you are used to.

 The City ordinance states:

 1. For the purpose of this Ordinance, a “Face Covering” is a cloth or other type of masking device that covers the wearer’s nose and mouth.

 2. All persons entering any building open to the public in the City must wear a face covering while inside the building.